Syllabus for ELE-211

 Consult the Course Calendar for test deadlines.

 You are required to take a proctored midterm examination.
-The exam requires that you use the College's Online Proctor Service (OPS).
+The exam requires that you use the University's Online Proctor Service (OPS).
 Please refer to the "Examinations and Proctors" section of the Online Student Handbook (see General Information area of the course Web site) for further information about scheduling and taking online exams and for all exam policies and procedures.
 You are strongly advised to schedule your exam within the first week of the semester.
 Consult the Course Calendar for the scheduling of this examination.

 The proctored midterm exam covers all material assigned in Modules 1, 2, 3, and 4.
 It is two hours long and consists of 25 multiple-choice questions like those on the module tests.